wearelighthouse/scss/README.md

 ### Mixins

 Mixins should be used to DRY up your code, add clarity, or abstract complexity--in much the same way as well-named functions.
-Mixins that accept no arguments can be useful for this, but note that if you are not compressing your payload (e.g. gzip), this may contribute to unnecessary code duplication in the resulting styles.
+Mixins that accept no arguments can be useful for this.

-### Extend directive

-`@extend` should be avoided because it has unintuitive and potentially dangerous behaviour, especially when used with nested selectors.
-Even extending top-level placeholder selectors can cause problems if the order of selectors ends up changing later (e.g. if they are in other files and the order the files are loaded shifts).

-There are cases where `@extend` fits well - usually for more closely classes and properties, rather than something global like a `clearfix`.
-If you're feeling clever nonetheless, keep an eye on how your `@extend` compiles, and preferably reference a [`%placeholder`](http://thesassway.com/intermediate/understanding-placeholder-selectors).
+Mixins can often be replaced with a generic set of classes like an Object (for example, .o-aspect-ratio) with a few variations.

+Ensure that your use of a mixin is not adding repetitive CSS in your compiled CSS.

 ### Nested selectors